AuthorCarpentry/dois-citation-data/00-intro-dois.md

 always, the landing page contains a link to the resource itself.
 Where the resource is not online, the landing page indicates where to find it.
-For example, a DOI assigned to a physical resource such as a print book, a museum specimen, or a of scientific sample will specify the repository or collection where the resource resides.
+For example, a DOI assigned to a physical resource such as a print book, a museum specimen, or a scientific sample will specify the repository or collection where that item resides.

 The DOI is NOT by itself a seal of quality.
 Yet information resources that are assigned DOIs tend to be of enduring value; are likely to be used and cited by